ethereum/web3.py/docs/overview.rst

 web3.eth API
 ~~~~~~~~~~~~

-Most of this library's functionality can be found under the ``web3.eth`` namespace.
+The most commonly used APIs for interacting with Ethereum can be found under the
-As a reminder, the :ref:`Examples <examples>` page will demonstrate how to use
+``web3.eth`` namespace.
+As a reminder, the :ref:`Examples <examples>` page will
-several of these methods.
+demonstrate how to use several of these methods.

 Fetching Data